gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 The Library achieves its goal of efficiency by providing archivists with the right tools, and a documented process for using those tools, to accession and curate materials.
 This documentation describes those tools and processes.

 ### Backlog reduction
 An overarching goal at SWHPL is to reduce and eventually eliminate the Library's backlog of tens of thousands of digital and physical items.
-The Library does not know the exact number of items in the backlog because these items were acquired before the Library followed the accessioning and curating process described here.
-By breaking the backlog into manageable sets of items, and then accessioning those sets, the Library will eventually get a handle on what's in the backlog and how large it is.
+As the backlog is reduced, more and more items become publicly accessible.
+SWHPL works toward this goal by following a [backlog reduction strategy](#backlog-reduction-strategy).

 ### Transferability
 The accessioning and curating process must be such that responsibility for accessioning and the Digital Archive can be transferred to a new archivist with minimal dependence on institutional knowledge that resides only in the minds of a few individuals.
 Achievement